Skip to main content

 Angola

 Southern Angola is facing a severe food crisis resulting from the impact of drought on agriculture and livelihoods (particularly between November 2020 and January 2021).
-Below-average rainfall from 2018 until the 2020–2021 rainy season (typically from November–April) contributed to the worst drought recorded in the country (in terms of impact on livelihoods) since 1981.
+Below-average rainfall from 2018 until the 2020–2021 rainy season (typically from November–April) contributed to the worst drought (in terms of impact on livelihoods) recorded in the country since 1981.

 Southern Angola is facing a severe food crisis resulting from the impact of drought on agriculture and livelihoods (particularly between November 2020 and January 2021).
-Below-average rainfall from 2018 until the 2020–2021 rainy season (typically from November–April) contributed to the worst drought recorded in the country (in terms of impact on livelihoods) since 1981.
+Below-average rainfall from 2018 until the 2020–2021 rainy season (typically from November–April) contributed to the worst drought (in terms of impact on livelihoods) recorded in the country since 1981.

 Latest updates on country situation